-A Day out in The Hague
+A Day trip to The Hague

 What will your students do?

 Take your class on a visit to two remarkable museums in The Hague, both devoted to stories and personal experience.
-At Humanity House, students step into the shoes of a refugee and experience what it feels like to have to flee from a disaster or conflict.
+At the Humanity House, students step into the shoes of a refugee and experience what it feels like to have to flee from a disaster or conflict.
 At the Prison Gate Museum they follow in the long-vanished footsteps of prisoners.
 Students become familiar with themes such as democracy, peace & safety and (international) law in an engaging way.

 You can also enrich this combined excursion with one of our learning programmes.
 For instance, play the Humanity Game and see how your students tackle tough dilemmas as relief workers.
 Or if you are unable to travel to The Hague, use our Focus on Refugees programme.